Boolean operators can broaden or narrow your results.

 Theses and Dissertations:

 Limit the Material Type to theses.
-Theses by Avondale University College graduates can be isolated from these results.
+Theses by Avondale University graduates can be isolated from these results.

 Refine by author: